ImperialCardioGenetics/G2P-Cardiac-Panel/Cardiac_G2P_Curations.md

   <tr>
    <td style="text-align:left;"> <br>

-Pathogenic variants in _TNNT2_ cause DCM due to **altered gene product sequence**.
- Only missense variants have confidently been reported as pathogenic in _TNNT2_ DCM cases.
-There are no reports of truncating variants and _TNNT2_ has a ClinGen Dosage haploinsufficiency score of 0, and a PLi of 0 in gnomAD (19.6 expected and 20 observed).

- _TNNT2_-related DCM is inherited in an autosomal dominant manner, and disease is often an aggressive arrhythmogenic phenotype with high rates of heart failure and sudden cardiac death. _TNNT2_ missense mutations account for 3% of genetic DCM (PMID: 27532257).
- _TNNT2_ variants are associated with an early-onset and more severe form of DCM.
- Of note pathogenic variants in _TNNT2_ are also associated hypertrophic and restrictive cardiomyopathies. </td>
+Pathogenic variants in _TTN_ cause an estimated 15-20% of familial DCM due to **decreased gene product level and altered gene product sequence**.
+The likely disease mechanism is loss of function however, it is unclear whether this is due to haploinsufficiency or a dominant negative effect, and it is likely that both mechanisms contribute.
+It is likely that the reduced function has a direct effect on the sarcomere, leading to impaired contractility.
+  Truncating variants, specifically in exons constitutively expressed in cardiac tissue (PSI &gt;0.9) see (PMID: 25589632; 27869827; 32160020), are responsible for the vast majority of _TTN_-related DCM cases.
+Missense variants are difficult to interpret, and generally not classified as disease-causing, although there are reports of at least three missense variants with evidence of pathogenicity.
+_TTN_ missense variants with segregation evidence: p.Trp976Arg (PMID: 11788824)
+ p.Ala178Asp (PMID: 27625337)
+ p.Cys3575Ser (https://www.biorxiv.org/content/10.1101/2020.09.05.282913v1.full.pdf) – note not yet peer reviewed

+_TTN_-related DCM is inherited as an autosomal dominant trait and displays incomplete and age-related onset. _TTN_ truncating variants are present in ~1% of the general population, although these variants are more likely to reside in isoforms with lower functional expression in cardiac tissue. </td>
   </tr>
 </tbody>
 </table>